ocaml/dune/doc/dune-files.rst

   that contains execution counters is *src/fdo.exe.fdo-profile*.
 This feature is **experimental** and no backwards compatibility is implied.

+- By default Dune builds and installs dynamically linked foreign archives (usually named ``dll*.so``).
+It is possible to disable this by setting ``(disable_dynamically_linked_foreign_archives true)`` in the workspace file, in which case bytecode executables will be built with all foreign archives statically linked into the runtime system.

 Both ``(default ...)`` and ``(opam ...)`` accept a ``targets`` field in order to